-Jamshed Khudadad “Jenni” Irani lived up to the Parsee tradition of producing quality wicket-keepers: from RD Cooper, Khershed Meherhomji to Farokh Engineer and Rusi Jeejeebhoy, they have produced glovemen on a consistent basis and Irani was no exception.
+Jamshed Khudadad “Jenni” Irani lived up to the Parsee tradition of producing quality wicket-keepers: from RD Cooper and Khershed Meherhomji to Farokh Engineer and Rusi Jeejeebhoy, the Parsee men behind the stumps have produced quality glovemen on a consistent basis.
+Irani was no exception.

-Irani was tall (6’) but was unusually slim, weighing only 60 kg.
+Irani was tall (6 feet) but was unusually slim, weighing only 60 kg.
 Border Watch (South Australia) wrote of him,“[Jenni] Irani is a very tall player, which is unusual for wicket-keepers, but nevertheless he is a very clever man, and few liberties can be taken.”

 Despite his abilities he got limited opportunities since Sind did not have the strongest bowling attack of the era; he played 22 First-Class matches, and his 23 catches and six stumpings all came from the 18 matches where kept wickets.
-He also scored 430 runs at 17.20 without a fifty, and played two Tests without much success.
+Not a good batsman by any standards, Irani also scored 430 runs at 17.20 without a fifty, and played two Tests without much success.

 Born in Karachi, Irani went on to study at Bai Vibhaji Sopratiwala High School, and later on at DJ Sind College before moving to Bombay University.
 Before all that happened, however, he made his debut at 14 as a specialist batsman for Sind against Lord Tennyson’s XI at Karachi: he scored 22 before Stan Worthington cleaned him up.